IamSnowLeopard/mitmern.github.io/PacManFactory/README.md

 3. Use the "Add PacMans!" button to add new images to the container
 4. Click "Launch PacMans!" to start the movement

+## Roadmap to future improvements:
+1. Move the PacMen images in predictable pattern

 ## Support:
 Reach out: https://www.linkedin.com/in/rahmat-m-05893b25/